anandyes/Exam70-535/notes/Compute.md

 * Batch supports large-scale rendering workloads with rendering tools including Autodesk Maya, 3ds Max, Arnold, and V-Ray.
 * R users can install the doAzureParallel R package to easily scale out the execution of R algorithms on Batch pools.
 * Run Batch jobs as part of a larger Azure workflow to transform data, managed by tools such as Azure Data Factory.
+* Use Low priority VMs with Batch[^](https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms) for Development and Testing, Suplimenting on-demand capacity, and for jobs with flexible execution time.
+* Long-running MPI jobs that utilize multiple VMs are not well suited to use low-priority VMs

 Batch Service Resources:[^](https://docs.microsoft.com/en-in/azure/batch/batch-api-basics#batch-service-resources)